 5. Consider developing case studies.
 As you talk to your customers, you may find that their experience with your product or service warrants more in-depth coverage.
 Consider collaborating with a few of these customers to develop case studies, which are typically of great interest to prospects.

-For examples of testimonials, see ours and the ones we developed for our client MMI Communication.
+For examples of testimonials, see ours and the ones we developed for our client KRS CPAs.
 For examples of the PAR (Problem – Approach – Results) approach to developing case studies, see the Advantage Marketing case studies.